 How it Works: How long does it take for mice to learn to head fix themselves?

 Training mice to be comfortable performing operant behavior under head-fixation is extremely labor-intensive and can take up to several months.
 With the Self Head-Restraining Platform, mice are given access to the self-latching system 4-6 hours a day in 20-30 minute intervals, and learn self-latching in as little as 2 weeks.
 Habituation plays a key role in this process.

 What is habituation?

 During Habituation, mice are given access to a clear PVC tube in the home cage with narrowing rails to attach the head plate as the mouse enters.
 The PVC tube is connected to a water supply unit so the animals are rewarded for entering the tube.
-The main difference with the habituation tube is that the rails do not contain locking pins, so the animal can exit at any time.
+The main difference with the habituation tube is that the rails do not contain locking pins, so the mouse can exit at any time.

 Components: Habituation Tube + water supply setup for home cage.